-I raise a toast to strung-out mums up and down the country.
+I raise a toast to strung-out mums up and down the country as I enjoy my Christmas alone.
 I imagine how they’re burning their poor hands as they attempt to cook food that’s ‘traditional with a twist’.
 And trying to bridge the gap between reality and nostalgic, schmaltzy-movie fantasy.

 NO STRESSFUL TRAVELING FOR ME

 The furthest I have to travel over Christmas is from bed to bath to sofa.
 Make-up-free, in my most comfy clothes, I line up nibbles.
 And light the expensive scented candles I so thoughtfully gave myself.